sammcj/smcleod/_posts/2020-11-18-team-charter.md

 featured: true
 tags:
   - devops
-  - career
 ---

 ![](/img/pexels-denniz-futalan-2306897.jpg)

 This is a living document - a draft (or template) Team Charter that I've created to use when working in teams, while generally centered around Platform Engineering (Operations, DevOps, SRE) it is applicable to many areas of engineering and product delivery.

+Note:

-Note: One size doesn't fit all, depending on your (teams) mission, cultural background and values items may be added or removed as needed.
+- One size doesn't fit all.
+- Consider your (teams) mission, cultural background and values.
+- While not exhaustive - this is on the longer side, you may wish to distill as is practical, but I implore you not to only pick the easier items - that's missing the point.
+- These can give you talking points when performing post-mortems, retros and during times of conflict.

 ## Platform Engineering - Team Charter